aalaa-sehsah/tp-vwgan/readme.md

 # Git

-TODO
-`git clone --recursive -j8 https://github.com/aalaa-sehsah/tp-vwgan`
+To clone the repo with submodules, run this command in the terminal: `git clone --recursive -j8 https://github.com/aalaa-sehsah/tp-vwgan tp-vwgan`

 # Steps

-TODO
+Follow the following steps to successfully train the model.

-## Step #0: Download PDB Database
+## Step #0: Install Python Requirements

 Run `0-install-requirements.sh`